-When you think about it for a few second you will be able to visualise a few logos within those few seconds that have become synonymous with their respective brands.
-For instance the first that comes to mind is Apple’s bite mark and Nikes famous swoosh icon, there are plenty more but all it takes is a few seconds to visualise a brand mark.
+When you think about it for a few seconds you will be able to visualise a few logos within those few seconds that have become synonymous with their respective brands.
+For instance, the first that comes to mind is Apple’s bite mark and Nike’s famous swoosh icon; there are plenty more, but all it takes is a few seconds to visualise a brand mark.
 In this article we are going to show you 20 Famous Brand Logos Constructed in Grid Systems.

 These brand marks (logos) are unique and memorable in the eyes of the consumers and by seeing these simple logos you and emotionally identify the brand and who they are, the products and services they provide, their brand story and why they do what they do, and the values they stand for.

-With that been said designing a unique logo design is not a simple task.
-It takes a lot more then some random shapes and brush strokes and the name of the company to become an impactful logo.
+With that being said, designing a unique logo design is not a simple task.
+It takes a lot more than some random shapes and brush strokes and the name of the company to become an impactful logo.

 What is a Logo Design Grid?

-Lets explain what a logo grid is, its a grid system that is used to construct shapes that form designs for a logo design.
-Its main purpose is to produce geometric harmony, and their are a range of grids that can be used to create a logo design.
+Let’s explain what a logo grid is, it’s a grid system that is used to construct shapes that form designs for a logo design.
+Its main purpose is to produce geometric harmony, and there are a range of grids that can be used to create a logo design.

-The most common go to grid that designers use is a square grid system.
-Before the age of computers, graphic designers would use a square grid paper to help form and structure logos.
+The most common go-to grid that designers use is a square grid system.
+Before the age of computers, graphic designers would use square grid paper to help form and structure logos.
 Those days they all used the same mathematical design approach.

 Using a grid system in logo design is not mandatory it does have its benefits and many advantages when creating a logo design.